Finding Love After 60 – Advice from the Sixty and Me Community

 Despite the Challenges, Women Over 60 Haven’t Given up on Love

-Perhaps the most encouraging sign from our informal Facebook poll is that the vast majority of women over 60 seem to be optimistic about the prospect for love in their lives.
-This can take the form of a marriage, a committed relationship or just walking down the street holding hands with someone special.
+Perhaps the most encouraging sign from our Sixty and Me community is that the vast majority of women over 60 seem to be optimistic about the prospect for love in their lives.
+This can take the form of a marriage, a committed relationship, or just walking down the street holding hands with someone special.

 What are your feelings on finding love after 60?
 Is it possible?
 Is it too hard?
 Are there any aspects of dating over 60 that you’ve found to be surprisingly fun and enjoyable?
 Please leave a comment below.